All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The Gut-Immune Connection

 The gastrointestinal tract houses approximately 70 percent of the body's immune cells.
-This is not a coincidence.
+This isn't a coincidence.
 The gut is the body's largest interface with the external environment, processing food, water, and microorganisms every day.
 The immune system in the gut must maintain a delicate balance: tolerating beneficial bacteria and food antigens while responding aggressively to pathogens.

 Gut-Associated Lymphoid Tissue (GALT)